EvidentSecurity/esp-sdk-ruby/docs/CustomComplianceControlsApi.md

 signature_id = 56 # Integer | The ID of the signature that belongs to this custom control

 opts = {
-  include: "include_example" # String | Related objects that can be included in the response:  service See Including Objects for more information.
+  include: "include_example" # String | Related objects that can be included in the response:  service, suppressions See Including Objects for more information.
 }

 begin